 From September 2017 until April 2023, Fjordland had an agreement with Ivanhoe Electric to fund the obligations under the Commander Joint Venture in order to earn up to a 65% interest in the project.
 With Ivanhoe shifting their main focus to Copper in the US, they dropped the Option Agreement with Fjordland.

-Fjordland and Commander are currently seeking a major Joint Venture partner that has the financial ability to advance the project.
+Fjordland and Commander contineus to seek a Joint Venture partner that has the financial ability to advance the project.

 Witch, British Columbia